StarLederer/metashine/packages/native-addon/README.md

-# hello-neon
+# native-addon

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Installing hello-neon
+## Installing native-addon

-Installing hello-neon requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing native-addon requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: